 The link between sugar and addictive behavior is tied to the fact that, when we eat sugar, opioids and dopamine are released.

 Dopamine is a neurotransmitter that is a key part of the “reward circuit” associated with addictive behavior.
 When a certain behavior causes an excess release of dopamine, you feel a pleasurable “high” that you are inclined to re-experience, and so repeat the behavior.
 As you repeat that behavior more and more, your brain adjusts to release less dopamine.
 The only way to feel the same “high” as before is to repeat the behavior in increasing amounts and frequency.
 This is known as substance abuse.

 “Research shows that sugar can be even more addicting than cocaine,” says Cassie Bjork, R.D., L.D., founder of Healthy Simple Life.
 “Sugar activates the opiate receptors in our brain and affects the reward center, which leads to compulsive behavior, despite the negative consequences like weight gain, headaches, hormone imbalances, and more.”

 “Studies suggest that every time we eat sweets we are reinforcing those neuropathways, causing the brain to become increasingly hardwired to crave sugar, building up a tolerance like any other drug,” she adds.

-Researchers in France agree that the casual link between sugar and illegal drugs doesn’t just make for dramatic headlines.
+Researchers that the casual link between sugar and illegal drugs doesn’t just make for dramatic headlines.
 Not only is there truth to it, but they determined the rewards experienced by the brain after consuming sugar are even “more rewarding and attractive” than the effects of cocaine.

 “Stories in the press about Oreos being more addictive than cocaine may have been overstated,” admits Greene, “but we should not take lightly the power of added sugar to lure us again and again, and to rob us of our health.”